awodey/awodey.github.io/catlog/index.md

 ### Overview
 This course focuses on applications of category theory to logic.
-A leading idea is functorial semantics, according to which a model of a logical theory is a (set-valued) functor on a structured category representing by the theory.
-This gives rise to a syntax-invariant notion of a logical theory and introduces many algebraic methods into logic,  leading naturally to the universal and other general models that distinguish functorial from classical semantics.
+A leading idea is functorial semantics, according to which a model of a logical theory is a (set-valued) functor on a structured category representing the theory.
+This introduces many algebraic methods into logic, leading naturally to the universal and other general models that distinguish functorial from classical semantics.
 The lambda-calculus, for example, is treated via cartesian closed categories.
-Algebraic theories are represented by categories with finite products, following Lawvere.
+Equational theories are represented by categories with finite products, following Lawvere.
 Hyperdoctrines are used to model first- and higher-order logics, leading to the categorical notion of a topos.
 Using sheaves, topos theory also subsumes Kripke semantics for modal and intuitionistic logics.
 And locally cartesian closed categories provide semantics for dependent type theories.
 Time permitting, we may also consider Martin-L"of type theory and its recent extension to Homotopy type theory.

 ### Prerequisites
 80-413/713 Category Theory or equivalent.